Flying can be stressful.

 2. You must take off your shoes.

-3. Your laptop must go in a separate bin.
+3. Your laptop (and tablet) must go in a separate bin.

 4. You must stay with your stuff until it slides onto the conveyor belt.